Aselin Debison: Personal life

 Since her Bigger Than Me album from 2005, Debison has been almost completely out of the public eye.
 However, a fourth album called Homeward Bound was released in 2010 on her own label and is available to buy on cdbaby.com and iTunes.
 Her new single "Close To You" has also been released and can be found on the same album, Homeward Bound.

-While continuing to perform Aselin attended Glace Bay High School from grades 9-12 and graduated in 2008.
+While continuing to perform, Aselin attended Glace Bay High School from grades 9-12 and graduated in 2008.

-In 2012 she graduated from St. Francis Xavier University in Antigonish, Nova Scotia after studying Human Kinetics and Pre-Education.
+In 2012 she graduated from St. Francis Xavier University in Antigonish, Nova Scotia, after studying Human Kinetics and Pre-Education.
 She also graduated with a Double Minor in History/English.

 After graduating from St.F.X. in 2012 she was accepted into the University of New Brunswick in Fredericton, New Brunswick and graduated with her Bachelor of Education (BEd) in 2013.

 In early September 2013 her BEd was put into recognition as she started her teaching at Yarmouth Consolidated Memorial High School.

 In 2012 she married former teacher, now principal of Tri-County Regional School Board, and musician, Jonathan Ettinger.

-On September 2, 2016, Aselin and Jonathan welcomed their son Garrison Carter Ettinger into their lives.